 Pyotr Il’yich Tchaikovsky (1840–93) engendered a new style of Russian music that incorporated developments of the Western European musical tradition while remaining integrally Russian.
-His three full-length ballet scores Swan Lake, The Sleeping Beauty and The Nutcracker are the masterpieces of the Classical tradition.
-His instrumental works are regularly adapted for dance.
-His operas combine a gift for lyricism with a sensitive response to words and sophisticated dramatic structure, with Eugene Onegin, Mazepa and The Queen of Spades among his greatest works.
+His three full-length ballet scores, Swan Lake, The Sleeping Beauty and The Nutcracker, are the masterpieces of the classical tradition.
+His operas combine a gift for lyricism with a sensitive response to words and sophisticated dramatic structure, with Eugene Onegin, Mazeppa and The Queen of Spades among his greatest works.

 With music both melodically rich and brilliantly structured, Tchaikovsky was a pioneer both for ballet and Russian music.